 Being summer I definitely wanted a place with outdoor space.
 The place that captured me was the Elephant and Castle pub.
 You enter a normal well-kept pub, but at the back there is a large sunny garden where you can eat with your feet on the grass.

 This detail is what made me prefer it to, for example, the perhaps more fashionable Kings Arms hotel pub, which only seems to have outside space in the internal courtyard beside the car park.
+In winter, of course, I wouldn’t miss the afternoon tea at the Kings Arms!

 The food was good, but I can’t comment too much, because due to the imminent change of menu, many dishes were not available, We’ll have to go back to try the new menu!